Embroidery Tips February 04, 2026 12 min read

 1. Open Work

-You’re not just stitching, you’re removing fabric threads to build the embrodiery design.
+You’re not just stitching, you’re removing fabric threads to build the embroidery design.
 This is negative space done right.
 If you're not scared to cut, this adds drama fast.

 1. Counted Thread Work